 Zakynthos, an Ionian island, was mentioned in old tales and its people picked up their weapons during numerous wars.
 Nowadays, Zakynthos is peaceful, with colour-popping towns, caves, and beaches bathing under abundant sunshine.
 Loads of (family-friendly) beaches occupy the coastline, such as Laganas Beach and the rocky Porto Limnionas.
 Most travellers head straight for Navagio Beach – or Shipwreck Beach (seen below), surrounded by enormous cliffs and breathtaking viewpoints.

 Other captivating places include Laganas Bay, a protected marine park and home to a colony of loggerhead turtles, and the striking Blue Caves.

 If you’re more into nightlife and good food, both Zakynthos town and Laganas can give you the most satisfying experience.

-Kefalonia is Zakynthos’ northern neighbour and primarily known for its pristine coast and mountainous interior.
+Kefalonia is Zakynthos’ northern neighbour and is primarily known for its pristine coast and mountainous interior.
 It’s pleasing to simply rent a car or motorbike and cross the southern part of Kefalonia, where the island’s highest mountain and beaches await.
 Near Sami on the east coast, Antisamos Beach is one of the best-looking waterfronts imaginable; the bright blue water, surrounding forests, and glistening pebbles make for a scene that’s beyond picturesque.
 From here, it’s only a short drive to Melissani Cave, a mysterious cavern where natural light drops through a hole in the roof, and rowing boats seem to float above the clear seawater.

 Asos is perhaps the coolest settlement on Kefalonia, thanks to its bright plastered houses, tavernas, beaches, and the Venetian Fortress.